Eresus kollari: Description

-Their body as most velvet spiders, resemble somewhat those in the jumping spider family.
-The males have a contrasting color, having a black and red coloration, while the females are completely black.
-The opisthosoma looks velvety, as their common name would imply.
+The ladybird spider's body, as with most velvet spiders, somewhat resembles those of species in the jumping spider family.
+The male has a highly contrasting black and orange-red coloration, while the female is completely black.
+The opisthosoma looks velvety, as the species's common name would imply.

 Colonies

-In colonies, they burrow up to 10 cm in depth.
-Which is usually covered in a funnel web.
+In colonies, they burrow up to 10 cm in depth which is usually covered in a funnel web.
 Females may carry lens shape egg sack containing up to 100 eggs.
-Which she’ll carry to a sunny place.
+Which she'll carry to a sunny place.
 The juveniles will stay in the females burrow and feed on her after she dies.
 They usually form small colonies with up to a couple dozen spiders, but they may reach several hundred or more.

 Bite

-Although they are small in size, they are able to bite.
-A bitten finger may cause pain, and cause fever symptoms, an increase heart rate and a headache, that last a few hours.
-Though it is not medically significant, and after a few days, it is mostly gone.
+Although ladybird spiders are small in size, they are able to bite.
+A bite to a finger may cause pain, fever symptoms, an increased heart rate, and a headache; these effects last a few hours.
+The bite is not medically significant and mostly disappears after a few days.

 Habitat

 They inhabit warm areas, in areas with loose and low vegetation.
-This spider most often happens in grasslands.
-Though it has also been found in dry and bright forests.
-It is found all throughout Europe, except up in the north.
+This spider most often occurs in grasslands, though it has also been found in dry and bright forests.
+It is found all throughout Europe, except in the north.

 Predators

-The females wasp of the family Pompilidae hunts exclusively on the Eresus genus.
+Some species of wasp of the family Pompilidae hunt exclusively on the Eresus genus.
 These wasps enter a burrow and look for the spider, and they paralyse it with strong venom.
 The female lays the eggs on the spider, and after a few days, the eggs hatch.
 These larvae eat and kill the spider.